Types Of Life Coaches: The Top 12 Niches That Clients Love

 What type of coach should you be?

 When it comes to life coaching, you need to be passionate about your chosen niche.
-It really should be your ‘calling’, as it were.
-When you’ve got a great vision for your coaching career, then everything else really does fall into place (with a fair amount of hard work and dedication of course)!
+It really should be your ‘calling,’ as it were.
+When you’ve got a great vision for your coaching career, everything else really falls into place (with a fair amount of hard work and dedication, of course)!

 You might be tempted to choose what type of coach you’ll be based on what will make you the most money.
 Don’t get us wrong, it’s great to make bank as a coach, but selling out to focus on a niche that doesn’t inspire you is a recipe for disaster!